changeworld/azure-docs.pl-pl/articles/data-factory/v1/data-factory-odata-connector.md

 }
 ```

-### <a name="using-oauth-authentication-accessing-cloud-odata-source"></a>Za pomocą uwierzytelniania OAuth w chmurze uzyskiwania dostępu do źródła OData
+### <a name="using-oauth-authentication-accessing-cloud-odata-source"></a>Używanie uwierzytelniania OAuth do uzyskiwania dostępu do źródła danych OData w chmurze
 ```json
 {
     "name": "inputLinkedService",